What Are Conformal Coatings?

 Think of it as a precision vacuum-seal for the interior components of a device.
 Conformal coatings tightly wrap around the geometry of complex parts.
 Rather than preventing ingress with the bulk of enclosures, conformal coatings form a tight bond that’s much thinner — typically down to micrometers.

-Conformal coatings are used in a variety of industries, from military to automotive, to industrial and IoT.
+Conformal coatings for electronic applications are used in a variety of industries, from military to automotive, to industrial and IoT.
 Whether in the field or at home, conformal coatings help to ensure machinery and devices stay functional and online through the most unpredictable conditions.

 How Are Conformal Coatings Applied?